mgvv/Admin-Scripts/SysInfoProject/NFS/NFS_Client/README.md

 This script automates the process of mounting an NFS (Network File System) share from a remote server to a local directory on a Linux client.

 ## 📦 Features
-- Accepts server IP and mount directory as arguments
+- Accepts server IP, mount directory, and remote share path as arguments
 - Validates if the mount point exists and prompts the user
 - Mounts the NFS share from the server
 - Displays a summary of the mount